 your UWF Gmail address,

-Keep in mind you can make only three Paper Reading Appointments a day, and only 15 total Paper Reading Appointments a semester.
+Keep in mind you can make only three appointments a day, and only 15 total paper reading appointments a semester.

 Check your e-mail for messages confirming your appointments.

 Create the best draft you can.
 The time for a paper reading is limited, and the last thing you want is the Lab assistant correcting things that could have been corrected before the paper reading began.

 If you need to cancel your appointment, contact the Main Writing Lab at least twenty-four hours in advance.
 If you need to cancel your appointment while the Lab is closed, you may either call and leave a voicemail message or e-mail us.
 Please give us your name, the date and time of your appointment, and the name of your paper reader.

 If you do not cancel your appointment twenty-four hours in advance, then your appointment will count as a no-show.

 You may be able to get your paper read as a walk-in.
 But we can't guarantee that a graduate Lab assistant will read your thesis/dissertation, and your walk-in appointment won't last longer than an hour.

 Bring yourself -- on time.
 If you're more than 5 minutes late, then you will lose your appointment, and your appointment will count as a no-show;